chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 		sudo su -
 		cd /hab/pkgs/core/postgresql13-client/13.5/20220120152435/bin
 		./psql --host=<hostname of RDS> --username=root --dbname=postgres
-   Password for the root user is admin1234
+   The password for the root user is admin1234

 + Run the below commands on psql console to create user for datadog